 - For more information about the educational requirements, please visit IRB CITI FAQs.

-Initial and continuing education (every 3 years) will be required.
-Once the initial CITI modules are completed, users will complete refresher courses every three years.
+Initial and continuing education (every 5 years) will be required.
+Once the initial CITI modules are completed, users will complete refresher courses every five years.
 CITI offers an automated alert system to remind learners, by email, that refresher or recertification training is due.

 Do you wish to take the RCR course or are you a student or post-doc paid off of an NSF grant?